The St. James Court Section

 Exhibitors are responsible for providing their own tents and displays, which should be sufficiently sturdy to withstand weather and crowds.
 The average space allotment is 12’ x 12’, but this varies since it is an outdoor show where natural and man-made obstructions can limit or increase its size.
 Tents should not be bigger than 10’ x 10’, nor should display height exceed 9’ to clear overhead tree branches.
 The show is held in a residential neighborhood; booth spaces are located mostly on concrete or grassy, tree-laden area, with some straddling curves, curb cuts, walkways or driveways; there are few spaces on perfectly flat ground.
 St. James Court is lined with trees, which block direct sunlight in some areas.
 All booths on St. James Court face east or west; booths on Magnolia face north or south.
 Exhibitors must abide by and displays must be in accordance with local fire regulations.

 Corner spaces are an additional $50 and are noted by a ‘C’ after the booth number.
+Extra Large (XL) booth spaces measure over 10 x 15 feet and cost $780.00.
+The fee for a Double (10 x 20) booth space is $1,100.00.
+BE SURE TO NOTE YOUR BOOTH REQUEST ON YOUR APPLICATION.
 Special requests will be considered, but the show has the right to deny request of change.
 The full cooperation of exhibitors is expected in this matter.
 Storage must be neatly concealed within or around your booth.

 Electricity is not available.
-Please don’t ask.
 Generators are NOT permitted; however, battery-powered lighting is acceptable.

-Setup takes place the day before the show starts.
-Loading and unloading is permitted in close proximity to booth locations, but vehicles cannot remain in the exhibit area during the show.
+Setup takes place the Thursday before the show starts.
+Loading and unloading is permitted in close proximity to booth locations.
+Vehicles cannot remain in the exhibit area during the show.
 RV and truck & trailers cannot be parked on city streets for overnight use.
 RV and camper parking options will be provided ahead of time.
 Booth setup is by staggered timed check-in.
-Please do not ask to be admitted early.
-Late arrivals (after 8 p.m.) must notify the show director by 8 p.m. or we will attempt to fill your booth space.
+Late arrivals (after 8 p.m.) must notify the show director at firstname.lastname@example.org by 8 p.m. or you be will considered a “no show” and automatically not invited to return to the show the following 2 years.
 There is no set ups allowed on Friday morning.

 Security: Louisville Metro Police provide security during the shows hours of operation; private security is on site after hours.
 St. James Court is an urban residential area, so reasonable precautions should be taken to ensure the safety of you and your property.
 All work is exhibited at the artists’ own risk.
 It is recommended that each exhibitor obtain general liability insurance, as the shows’ insurance does NOT extend coverage for exhibit damage or bodily injury.

-Cancellation Policy: Cancellations must be submitted in writing.
-Booth fees will be refunded, less $100, prior to August 1, 2017.
-No refunds after 8/1/17.
+Cancellation Policy: Cancellations must be submitted in writing and emailed to Karen Clayton at email@example.com.
+Booth fees will be refunded, less $100, prior to August 1, 2020.
+No refunds after August 1, 2020.
 The booth fee is for exhibit space rental by the applicant ONLY and is not transferable to another exhibitor.
 If the registrant cannot participate, control of the space reverts back to the show and refunds are made per stated policy.
 No refunds if inclement weather is experienced during the event.